 In a sane world, Mitchell Raleigh knew an agent…

 Mitch Raleigh reflects.
 Worries that he may be putting Niki

 Niki drives to Rancho Madera; meets with Dumas to chat, hoping to discover clues.
 She worries about Bobby.

 Niki searches for Bobby.
 She finds him and invites him to spend

 the night in her guest room.
 (Not a romantic scene.
 More like

 And so on…

 Note that a timeline can be as basic as the outline itself.
 Many plots don’t need to choreograph a timeline.
 In my case (above) I have several sets of characters who will converge at a specific moment in the story.
-Thus, by creating even a vague timeline, I’m assuring myself that everybody gets there on time.
+Thus, by creating even a vague timeline, I’m assuring myself that everybody’s properly motivated and gets there on time.

 So, yeah, thinking ahead helps.
 Outlining can spark a creative energy that pushes your plot forward, catches wrong turns before they happen, and can even offer new ideas, fresh out of nowhere.
 So, for most of us, it’s a necessary tool.
 But, again, s’up to you.